Per the Bundle github README, Bundler is a “Bundler for non-Ruby dependencies from Homebrew, Homebrew Cask, Mac App Store(MAS) and Whalebrew.”

 Using command, brew bundle check, will check to see if all dependancies are installed from the Brewfile.
 The command, brew bundle list, will list all the dependancies present in a Brewfile.

-brew bundle list brew bundle check
+brew bundle list

 The command, brew bundle install, will use the Brewfile in the current directory and install any application listed, but not currently installed.